alexanderosmith/alexanderosmith.com/_posts/2019-01-31-SpaghettiMemeLife.md

 your clean kitchen counter and the awkward spot between your garbage can and the stove that never gets cleaned.
 These are places for ‘wholesome memes’ and ‘shitposting’ respectively.

-But yet despite the fact that you may not literally see spaghetti in your memes, perhaps there’s a “spaghetti” in your life.
+But yet despite the fact that you may not literally see spag tti in your memes, perhaps there’s a “spaghetti” in your life.
 Perhaps there are objects that marinate your social experiences that you don’t really think about that add a kind of emotive flavor to your tastes.
 This...
 THIS... is what memes do!
 Sure, the jokes on the surface seem absurd.
 Sure, they might be related to escapism.
 Maybe they are